 The news from last week that the Grand Prix has yet to find an official sponsor underscores a larger home truth.

-Namely, what was dubbed as a transformative milestone for Baltimore has become just one more end-of-summer event – something city officials don’t seem nearly so eager to talk about anymore.
+Namely, what was dubbed as a transformative milestone for Baltimore has become just one more end-of-summer event – and something city officials don’t seem so eager to talk about anymore.

 More than $8 million was plowed into the event in the form of street repaving and overtime pay for police and fire protection.